 Welcome to Fuller Theological Seminary's Annual Security Report.
-It's our goal that by reviewing the information within this report you will gain the knowledge needed to assess the safety and security of one of our many campuses\.
+It's our goal that by reviewing the information within this report you will gain the knowledge needed to assess the safety and security of one of our campuses.
+Much of the information in this report is also relevant to online students and remote employees.

-The Department of Campus Safety strives to create and provide a safe and secure environment that encourages academic excellence and learning to the Fuller Theological Seminary community.
+Fuller Theological Seminary strives to create and provide a safe and secure environment that encourages academic excellence and learning to the Fuller community.

-Every member of the Fuller Theological Seminary community shares in the responsibility of helping to provide a safe and secure campus for its faculty, staff, students, and visitors.
-Campus Safety works together with the Phoenix Police Department and other local emergency providers in a collaborative effort to ensure a safe and secure campus while located at our Pasadena Main campus.
+Every member of the Fuller Theological Seminary community shares the responsibility of helping to provide a safe and secure campus for its faculty, staff, students, and visitors.